prisms-center/plasticity/README.md

 <B>Installation:</B>
   Refer to the installation manual in docs/installation\ manual.pdf for detailed instructions on getting started with using the plasticity code.

+  This version of PRISMS-Plasticity is compatible with deal.ii 8.5.0 and 8.4.1 versions.
   With deal.ii installed and $DEAL_II_DIR setup, the following steps can be followed to download and compile the code.

   1. Clone the PRISMS Plasticity GitHub repo https://github.com/prisms-center/plasticity<br>